minima-global/incentivecash/docs/specification.md

 A web-based front end service (allowing users to register and login to the ID and download the minidapp will be a javascript single-page application.
 Minima will have to build that, using _React_ and the directus API.

+### Incentive Admins

+A web-based front end service that allows Incentive Admins to add referrals and rewards to users, as well as view all logging information.

-### Admin' Service
+### System Admins

-Directus comes with a pre-packaged admin' app' that we can use to assign different user roles - _need to do more research into the capabilities of directus_.
+Directus comes with a pre-packaged admin' app' for managing the ID.

 ### MiniDapp